One-time pad: Historical uses

-The hotline between Moscow and Washington D.C., established in 1963 after the 1962 Cuban Missile Crisis, used teleprinters protected by a commercial one-time tape system.
+The hotline between Moscow and Washington, D.C., established in 1963 after the 1962 Cuban Missile Crisis, used teleprinters protected by a commercial one-time tape system.
 Each country prepared the keying tapes used to encode its messages and delivered them via their embassy in the other country.
 A unique advantage of the OTP in this case was that neither country had to reveal more sensitive encryption methods to the other.

 U.S. Army Special Forces used one-time pads in Vietnam.
 By using Morse code with one-time pads and continuous wave radio transmission (the carrier for Morse code), they achieved both secrecy and reliable communications.

 Starting in 1988, the African National Congress (ANC) used disk-based one-time pads as part of a secure communication system between ANC leaders outside South Africa and in-country operatives as part of Operation Vula, a successful effort to build a resistance network inside South Africa.
 Random numbers on the disk were erased after use.
-A Belgian airline stewardess acted as courier to bring in the pad disks.
+A Belgian flight attendant acted as courier to bring in the pad disks.
 A regular resupply of new disks was needed as they were used up fairly quickly.
 One problem with the system was that it could not be used for secure data storage.
 Later Vula added a stream cipher keyed by book codes to solve this problem.

 A related notion is the one-time code—a signal, used only once; e.g., "Alpha" for "mission completed", "Bravo" for "mission failed" or even "Torch" for "Allied invasion of French Northern Africa" cannot be "decrypted" in any reasonable sense of the word.
 Understanding the message will require additional information, often 'depth' of repetition, or some traffic analysis.
 However, such strategies (though often used by real operatives, and baseball coaches) are not a cryptographic one-time pad in any significant sense.